 To request a scan please click on the request button below.
 Make sure you give as much detail as possible.

 You can have three active requests at any one time.

 How much does the scan service cost?

 Nothing.
-This temporary service is currently being provided for London Met students and staff free of charge.
-We cannot currently offer this service to alumni or partnership students.
+This service is provided free of charge for London Met students and staff.
+However we cannot currently offer this service to alumni or partnership students.